 Stop play or competition immediately.
 Apply cold therapy and compression.
 Apply ice or cold therapy for 15 minutes every 2 hours for the first 2 days and gradually reduce the frequency to 3 times a day over the next week.
 Crutches may be needed.

 Wear a knee brace to support and protect the ligament.
-Pain free stretches for the hamstrings, quads and calf muscles in particular.
+Pain-free stretches for the hamstrings, quads and calf muscles in particular.
 Gentle cross friction massage may be possible from day 3 but allow a week for more severe injuries.
 As pain allows, static quads and hamstring exercises, double leg calf raises.
-Maintain aerobic fitness on stationary cycle as soon as pain allows
+Maintain aerobic fitness on

 Phase 2: 3 weeks following injury